Actions for FE colleges and providers during the coronavirus outbreak

-- more frequent cleaning of rooms / shared areas that are used by different groups
+- more frequent cleaning of rooms and shared areas that are used by different groups

 - frequently touched surfaces being cleaned more often than normal

-- that toilets will need to be cleaned regularly and pupils must be encouraged to clean their hands thoroughly after using the toilet - different groups being allocated their own toilet blocks could be considered but is not a requirement if the site does not allow for it
+- that toilets will need to be cleaned regularly and students must be encouraged to clean their hands thoroughly after using the toilet - different groups being allocated their own toilet blocks could be considered but is not a requirement if the site does not allow for it

-By the end of the summer term, Public Health England will publish revised guidance for cleaning non-healthcare settings to advise on general cleaning required in addition to the current advice on cleaning when there is a suspected or confirmed case of coronavirus (COVID-19).
+Public Health England has published revised guidance for cleaning non-healthcare settings.
+This contains advice on the general cleaning required in addition to the existing advice on cleaning those settings when there is a suspected case.

-The overarching principle to apply is reducing the number of contacts between learners and staff.
-This can be achieved through keeping groups separate (in ‘bubbles’) and through maintaining social distance between individuals.
-These are not alternative options and both measures will help, but the balance between them will change depending on the age groups of learners, the layout of the building, and the feasibility of keeping distinct groups separate while offering a broad curriculum.
+The overarching principle to apply is reducing the number of contacts between students and staff.
+This can be achieved through keeping groups separate (in ‘bubbles’) and through maintaining the distance between individuals.
+These are not alternative options and both measures will help, but the balance between them will change depending on the:

 You should explore how you can reduce contacts between individuals and groups, and how to maintain distance where possible.
 All settings are different, and some measures will be more appropriate for certain age groups, or more easily manageable in certain buildings.

-Where class-sized groups are not possible in order to deliver the full programme of study, or in order to manage the practical logistics within and around the site, other measures from the system of controls become even more important.
-We strongly recommend that, as a minimum, you plan to keep your year groups or cohorts of learners separate from each other during the course of the day.
-You will need to think about whether you can group learners into smaller consistent groupings and still deliver a full curriculum/programme of study.
+Where ‘class-sized’ groups are not possible in order to deliver the full programme of study, or to manage the practical logistics within and around the site, other measures from the system of controls become even more important.
+We strongly recommend that, as a minimum, you plan to keep your year groups or cohorts of students separate from each other during the day.
+You will need to think about whether you can group students into smaller groupings and still deliver a full programme of study.
 However, there is no set requirement to make cohorts smaller than a normal class size.
-By limiting contact between different groups, this means that if one person in a group tests positive for coronavirus (COVID-19), you can be confident that they have only had close contact with some or all of that group, rather than the whole year group/cohort.
-These are considerations you will need to take into account when making your decision.
+By limiting contact between different groups, this means that if one person in a group tests positive for coronavirus (COVID-19), you can be confident that they have only had close contact with some or all of that group, rather than the whole year group.
+These are considerations you will need to make when reaching your decision.

 Although passing briefly in the corridor or external areas is low risk, you should avoid creating very busy corridors or entrances and exits.
 You should also consider staggered break times and lunch times (and time for cleaning surfaces in the canteens/restaurants between groups).
 Avoiding big gatherings is strongly recommended, such as meetings with more than one group you are otherwise trying to keep apart.